respondcreate/django-versatileimagefield/README.md

 #### Overriding an existing Sizer or Filter ####

-If you try to register a Sizer or Filter with a name that's already in use an `AlreadyRegistered` exception will raise.
+If you try to register a Sizer or Filter with a name that's already in use, an `AlreadyRegistered` exception will raise.

 > ##### NOTE #####
 > A Sizer can have the same name as a Filter (since names are only required to be unique per type) however it's not recommended.